 "Although the work might have some effect on the visitor experience, Library staff will always be on hand to advise visitors and service users, and assist them in gaining full access to our resources."

-The National Library will use various media to communicate with the public during the renovation work, including a page on our website on www.library.wales/building-works and our social media accounts @NLWales (Twitter), @llgcymrunlwales (Facebook) a @llgcnlw (Instagram).
+The National Library will use various media to communicate with the public during the renovation work, including a Building Works page on our website on and our social media accounts @NLWales (Twitter), @llgcymrunlwales (Facebook) and @llgcnlw (Instagram).

 Huw Williams, the Library’s Head of Estates and Support Services said: